SEPTEMBER 2014 - A NEW IMPROVED Canskate Program.

 What’s after Canskate?

-Skaters can stay in Canskate to continue to refine their skills or choose to be figure skaters, speed skaters, hockey or ringette players and could also take lessons through our CanPowerskate programs.
-Once Canskaters complete Stage 3 they may be invited to join our Junior Development Program for those skaters that would like to develop as figure skaters and work towards the Skate Canada STARSkate program.
+Skaters can stay in Canskate to continue to refine their skills or choose one of our other programs for figure skaters, hockey or ringette players.
+Once Canskaters complete Stage 3 they may be invited to join our Junior Development Program for those skaters that would like to develop as figure skaters and work towards the Skate Canada STARSkate program or our Powerskating Program for hockey and ringette players.